SonarSource/sonarlint-visualstudio/CONTRIBUTING.md

-# Contributing to SonarLint for Visual Studio
+# Contributing to SonarQube for Visual Studio

-There are many ways you can contribute to the SonarLint for Visual Studio project, some very easy and others more involved.
+There are many ways you can contribute to the SonarQube for Visual Studio project, some very easy and others more involved.
 We want to be friendly and welcoming to all potential contributors, so we ask that everyone involved abide by some simple guidelines outlined in our [Code of Conduct](./CODE_OF_CONDUCT.md).